Identifiers/spec/README.md

 ### MsgPack

-Internally Identifiers are compressed [MsgPack data structures](https://msgpack.org).
-In order to interoperate with MsgPack correctly, One must pass the MsgPack encoder the following array:
+Internally encoded Identifiers are compressed [MsgPack data structures](https://msgpack.org).
+In order to inter-operate with MsgPack correctly, One must pass the MsgPack encoder the following array:

 ```
 [type-code, identifier-encode-value]
 ```

 Each identifier type has a specific encode value shape that must be met.
 Implementations will often have platform-specific formats of the identifier values, like native class representations, but these must be transformed into formats that are usable by MsgPack.

+Most MsgPack implementations have cross-platform quirks that will require fine-tuning or even fixing.
+For instance, the Java version of MsgPack treats all doubles as `FLOAT64` while other platforms encode float values as either `FLOAT32` or `FLOAT64`.
+The java version of identifiers has to manually emit `FLOAT32` for single-precision doubles.
+The [Test Compatibility Kit](./tck/README.md) will aid the implementer in discovering and mitigating their platform's MsgPack anomalies.

 # Cross-Implementation Compatibility